Food & Drinks – Places to eat and drink in Crete

 Anyone who eats out in Greece will quickly notice that not all restaurants are the same here.
 There are tavernas, mezedopolia, psitopolia and kafeneia, and each has its own character.
 If you confuse them, you may quickly find yourself standing there with a glass of raki in your hand when you actually only wanted a coffee.
 Or you may end up in the middle of a cloud of smoke from the grill when you thought you were getting fish.
 But don't worry, with a little basic knowledge, you'll find your way around Greece's culinary labyrinth.
 Whether you want to feast in a tavern, share appetisers in a mezedopoleio, conquer mountains of meat in a psitopolio, or listen to village stories in a kafeneion, you'll go home full, happy and slightly tipsy at the end of the day.

-The taverna is the traditional restaurant for hot meals and social gatherings.
+The tavern is the traditional restaurant for hot meals and social gatherings.

-A taverna is the classic Greek restaurant, a place where families, friends and neighbours come together to eat, drink and talk.
-It usually serves simple, honest home cooking: moussaka, souvlaki, fried courgettes or fish straight from the grill.
+It is the classic Greek restaurant, the place where families, friends and neighbours come together to eat, drink and talk.
+The food here is usually simple, honest home cooking: moussaka, souvlaki, fried courgettes or fish straight from the grill.
 The atmosphere is often rustic and cosy, with chequered tablecloths, open wine carafes and lots of laughter.

 Mezedopoleio

-Mezedopoleio is all about sharing and enjoying lots of small dishes – perfect for sitting and chatting for hours.
+Mezedopoleio is all about sampling and enjoying lots of small dishes together, making it perfect for sitting and chatting for hours.

 Mezedopoleio is, so to speak, the little sister of the taverna, specialising less in large main courses and more in lots of small plates.
 You order several ‘mezedes’, or starters, to share: fava, octopus, cheese balls, dolmadakia or fried sardines.
 These are accompanied by raki, ouzo or wine, and the whole experience is relaxed and unhurried.